 For reference purposes, the following sections describe the structure of each schema used in this tutorial before a relationship has been defined.

 The source schema “Loyalty Members” is based on the XDM Individual Profile class, and is the schema that was constructed in the tutorial for creating a schema in the UI.
 It includes a

 _tenantId namespace, which includes several loyalty-specific fields.
 One of these fields,

 loyaltyId, serves as the primary identity for the schema under the Email namespace.
 As seen under Schema Properties, this schema has been enabled for use in Real-time Customer Profile.

-hotelId field serves as the primary identity for the schema under a custom
+hotelId field is used as the primary identity, using a custom “Hotel ID” identity namespace.